 Work and Learning Advisor

-Hours: Part time, maximum term of 15 months working 30.4 hours per week
+Hours: Full time, maximum term of 14 months - Part Time hours may be considered by request (working 30.4 hours per week)

 Location: Carlton and Fitzroy

 Applications close: Monday, 28 May 2018 at 11.59pm

 An exciting opportunity exists for a Work and Learning Advisor to find and support people to successfully participate in training and employment.